haganenoneko/haganenoneko.github.io/_pages/about.md

 I am currently a medical student at the University of British Columbia in Vancouver, Canada.
 My inicipient interests in medicine currently include radiology and pediatrics, although these are highly variable.

-In the past, I completed a Master's thesis on the kinetics of cardiac pacemaker channels [[1]](#ref-1), and I briefly supported a project on post-operative decline in children with severe neurological deficits [[2]](#ref-2).
+In the past, I completed a Master's thesis on the kinetics of cardiac pacemaker channels [\[1](#ref-1)-[3\]](#ref-3), and I briefly supported a project on post-operative decline in children with severe neurological deficits [[4]](#ref-4).

 When not studying or thinking about medicine and science, I enjoy learning Japanese, anime/manga, programming, piano, and exercise.

 ## References
+1. <a id="ref-1"></a> Yip, D. 2022.
+Molecular mechanism of deactivating gating in HCN2 channels.
+University of British Columbia.
-1. <a id="ref-1"></a> Yip, D., W. Wong, L. Kim, Y.-X. Li, and E. Accili.
+2. <a id="ref-2"></a> Yip, D., W. Wong, L. Kim, Y.-X. Li, and E. Accili.
 2020.
 Exploring the Kinetics of the HCN2 Channel Using a Cyclic Allosteric Four-State Model.
 Biophysical Journal.
 118:271a. doi:10.1016/j.bpj.2019.11.1561.
+3. <a id="ref-3"></a> Yip, D., and E. Accili.
+2021.
+Kinetic modelling of voltage-dependent gating in funny channels.
+Prog Biophys Mol Biol.
+166:182–188. doi:10.1016/j.pbiomolbio.2021.07.009.
-2. <a id="ref-2"></a> *In progress*.
+4. <a id="ref-4"></a> *In progress*.
 Post-Operative Decline in Children with Severe Neurological Impairment.
 2024.
 Canuck Place Children’s Hospice. https://www.canuckplace.org/our-care/research/projects/post-operative-decline-in-children-with-severe-neurological-impairment/

 <!-- I am currently a M.Sc. student in the Accili lab at the University of British Columbia (Vancouver, Canada).
 Our lab is part of the [Cardiovascular Research Group](https://crg.lsi.ubc.ca/) in the [Department of Cellular and Physiological Sciences](https://cps.med.ubc.ca/).